This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Today, modern science has demonstrated that fasting yields the following advantages:

 - Increased health and lifespan.
-Being in ketosis from fasting recycles damaged cells and begins regeneration of new immune system cells, which keeps your body healthier.
+Being in ketosis from fasting recycles damaged cells and begins the regeneration of new immune system cells, which keeps your body healthier.

 - Help promote insulin sensitivity.
 Optimal insulin sensitivity is crucial for your health, as insulin resistance or poor insulin sensitivity contributes to nearly all chronic diseases.